danvonk/danvonk.github.io/posts/2023-06-21-lightbox-library-in-hakyll.md

 Often when I am blogging, I am describing past events such as holidays and one of my hobbies during those times is to take some snaps.
-Hakyll, my static site generator, lets you write these articles in markdown format, insert image tags and have them rendered by `pandoc` into HTML.
-Writing in markdown also lets you mix HTML tags and by extension even LaTeX freely into the document, which all works perfectly well.
+Hakyll, my static site generator, lets you write these articles in markdown format, insert image tags and have them rendered by `pandoc` into HTML. <!--more--> Writing in markdown also lets you mix HTML tags and by extension even LaTeX freely into the document, which all works perfectly well.
 However, for my blog, I like to have side-notes to accompany the main text of my articles in order to describe nuances but not to break the flow of the text (as brackets would!).
 This